texstudio-org/texstudio/utilities/manual/usermanual_en.md

 -   \"app\" to access application wide things like the clipboard or the menus

-The following table gives an overview on the possible commands.
+The following table gives an overview on the provided commands.

 | Command | Description |
 | --- | --- |